 In the event of an employee's death, the employee's estate is entitled to payment by the State for (1) all accumulated vacation leave and (2) one-half of accumulated sick leave or 336 hours, whichever is less.
-The payment is calculated by multiplying the employee's hourly rate at the time of death by the total number of leave hours applicable.
+449 The payment is calculated by multiplying the employee's hourly rate at the time of death by the total number of leave hours applicable.
 The calculation does not include longevity or hazardous duty pay.
 The estates of appointed officers or employees of the State who normally work at least 900 hours per year and who have accrued six months of continuous state employment are eligible for this benefit.
-The estate is entitled to payment by the State for (1) all accumulated vacation leave or 336 hours, which explains the employee's estate is entitled to payment by the State for (1) all accumulated vacation leave or 336 hours, which explains the employee's hourly rate at the time of death by the total number of leave hours applicable.
-The calculation does not include longevity or hazardous duty pay.
+451

 However, a deceased employee's estate is not entitled to payment for earned but unused state compensatory time.
 In addition, for a state employee who at the time of death was working at least 40 hours a week, a state agency or institution of higher education must allocate the deceased employee's accrued sick and vacation leave over the workdays following the employee's death.
-The state agency or institution of higher education must then add eight hours to the employee's accrued
+The state agency or institution of higher education must then add eight hours to the employee's accrued sick and vacation leave for each state or national holiday scheduled to occur during the time period to which the accrued leave was allocated.
+Employees who work fewer than 40 hours a week will receive a proportionate payment.
+In the state of the payment was allocated.